slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Help a man who is in trouble and that man will remember you when he is in trouble again."
 -- Paul Alexander*

 > *"Groups search for consensus.
-Individuals search for truth."
+Individuals search for truth." (...)
--- Naval Ravikant*

-> *"Most of the culture wars are a struggle between what’s best for the children and what’s best for the childless."
+"Most of the culture wars are a struggle between what’s best for the children and what’s best for the childless."
 -- Naval Ravikant*

 - law is not a moral compass. the people who hid anne frank were breaking the law.
 The people who killed her were following it.